xbauquet/Theo/README.md

 # Theo
-Theo is a plugin that provide annotations for each 'dangerous android permission'.
+Theo is a plugin that provides annotations for each 'dangerous android permission'.

 Use
 --------